Traditional Desserts from the Azores Islands

-The Fábrica de Pastéis de Belém located in Lisbon; the capital of Portugal is a tourist mecca where people come from all over the world since 1837 to buy these desserts from the original producer and family who still owns the business to this day.
-A cup of Cha Gorreana green tea from the Azores and a Portuguese Pastel de Nata desert overlooking the busy promenade is one way to enjoy these mouth watering desserts in true Portuguese fashion.
+The Fábrica de Pastéis de Belém is located in Lisbon; Portugal’s capital is a tourist mecca where people come from all over the world since 1837 to buy these desserts from the original producer and family who still owns the business to this day.
+A cup of Cha Gorreana green tea from the Azores and a Portuguese Pastel de Nata desert overlooking the busy promenade is one way to enjoy these mouth-watering desserts in true Portuguese fashion.